 Ohio has several mechanisms for communicating information regarding programs of study to secondary and postsecondary educators and administrators.
-Detailed information about programs of study is posted on the Department of Education website.
+Detailed information about programs of study is posted on the ODEW.
 Website resources include standards for all courses within each program of study, resources for assessments, industry-recognized credential information and career and technical student organizations.

-- The Department also regularly communicates with the education community via email. - Major updates and announcements are included in the Department's weekly e-newsletter, EdConnection; - The Department of Education maintains and uses an email list for career-technical education superintendents and secondary directors, who receive targeted communications regarding programs of study; - SuccessBound, the agency's initiative to support student, educator and employer engagement in high-quality career pathways, issues a regular newsletter to interested parties;
+- The Department also regularly communicates with the education community via email. - Major updates and announcements are included in the Department's weekly e-newsletter, EdConnection;

-- The Department of Education communicates with and through the state's professional associations for career-technical educators, including the Ohio Association for Career-Technical Education, the Ohio Association of Career-Technical Superintendents and Ohio Association of Comprehensive and Compact Career-Technical Schools. - The Department of Higher Education regularly communicates broadly about the importance of careertechnical education to constituents through emailed newsletters, social media and its website. - The Department of Higher Education's website includes information on articulated programs of study.
+- ODEW maintains and uses an email list for career-technical education superintendents and secondary directors, who receive targeted communications regarding programs of study; - SuccessBound, the agency's initiative to support student, educator and employer engagement in high-quality career pathways, issues a regular newsletter to interested parties; - ODEW communicates with and through the state's professional associations for career-technical educators, including the Ohio Association for Career-Technical Education, the Ohio Association of Career-Technical Superintendents and Ohio Association of Comprehensive and Compact Career-Technical Schools. - ODHE regularly communicates broadly about the importance of career- technical education to constituents through emailed newsletters, social media and its website. - ODEW'S website includes information on articulated programs of study.
 Emails and social media posts with infographics share data on progress of Ohio's public higher education system and often include career-technical information.
-Finally, HigherEd Highlights is a weekly video series that promotes high points occurring in higher education. - The Departments of Education and Higher Education regularly provide information during local, regional and statewide meetings.
-The Departments of Education and Higher Education regularly present updates to the education community during at least eleven meetings during a typical program year: - Fall and Spring Ohio Career-Technical Administrators Association meetings; - Summer Ohio Association for Career-Technical Education conference; - Annual regional meetings; - Annual Career Connections conference; - Fall and Spring Postsecondary Perkins meetings.
+Finally, HigherEd Highlights is a weekly video series that promotes high points occurring in higher education. - ODEW and ODHE regularly provide information during local, regional and statewide meetings.
+The Departments of Education and Higher Education regularly present updates to the education community during at least eleven meetings during a typical program year: - o Fall and Spring Ohio Career-Technical Administrators Association meetings; - o Summer Ohio Association for Career-Technical Education conference; - o Annual regional meetings; - Annual Career Connections conference; - o Fall and Spring Postsecondary Perkins meetings.